berquetR/crypto_arbitrage/README.md

 - `triangular_arbitrage.ipynb`: This notebook calculates opportunities for triangular arbitrage within the cryptocurrency markets, focusing on Bitcoin and Solana across various exchanges.

+## Data Requirements

+For the complete analysis, additional data for the SOL/USDT and BTC/SOL pairs from Binance, as well as SOL/USDT data from Bybit, should be downloaded directly from the respective exchange websites.

 ## Getting Started

 To use these notebooks, clone the repository and install the required dependencies listed in `requirements.txt`.